Marcel Hansen (criminal)

-Marcel Lychau Hansen (born October 2, 1965), better known as the Amager Man (Amagermanden), is a Danish serial rapist and twice-convicted murderer who was sentenced to life imprisonment for one robbery and one murder by a jury in the Copenhagen City Court on December 22, 2011.
+Marcel Lychau Hansen (born October 2, 1965), better known as the Amager Man (Amagermanden), is a Danish serial rapist and convicted murderer who was sentenced to life imprisonment for two murders by a jury in the Copenhagen City Court on December 22, 2011.
 Hansen has also been convicted of six rapes, one of them being a quadruple rape, committed from February 16, 1987, to September 25, 2010.

-Hansen was born on October 2, 1965, growing up at Tilburg Allé in Dragør, on Amager.
+Hansen was born on October 2, 1965, growing up at Tilburg Allé in Dragør, on the island of Amager.
 He attended the Skelgårdsskolen in Tårnby, and later had a family in Kastrup in 1988 with a young girlfriend.
 They never married, and separated after nearly 20 years of cohabitation in 2007.
 The couple has two sons.

 Past employment

 In the 1980s, Marcel Hansen worked in the furniture moving business for the company 3x34, and until his arrest, for approximately 12 years he worked as a janitor for the Scandinavian Airlines at Copenhagen Airport.
 In addition, he was an active football player in the Sundby Ball Club, and was an active football coach for FC Amager and lastly AB Tårnby, from where he resigned a day prior to his arrest.